tarantool/dump/README.md

 ### Details

 The backup utility creates a file for each dumped space, using space id for file name.
-If you want to restore only a single space, restore from a directory which contains its dump file and nothing else.
 The dump skips spaces with id < 512 (the system spaces), with the exception of tuples which contain metadata of user-defined spaces, to ensure smooth restore on an empty instance.
-If you want to restore data into an existing space, delete files with ids < 512 from the dump directory.
+If you want to restore data into an existing space, delete files with ids < 512 from the dump directory and create the destination space manually with Lua during restore.
+Alternatively, you can keep all files with id < 512, this will restore or space definitions, and your particular space file, and pass this to dump.
+For more intellectual filtering, use dump/restore filtering.